Merchant Taylors' Girls' School: Organisation

 As of 2013, it has 511 pupils, ranging in age from 11 to 18.
-The current headmistress is Mrs Claire Tao.
 The school also has an associated prep school, Stanfield Mixed Infants and Junior Girls' School, which takes both boys aged 4–7 and girls aged 4 to 11.
 After attending the mixed infants school, the boys go on to the Junior section of Merchant Taylors' Boys' School, Crosby, less than a mile down the road.

 The school is one of nine with links to the Worshipful Company of Merchant Taylors, including boys' school Merchant Taylors' School, Northwood and Merchant Taylors' Boys' School, Crosby.
 The school's motto is that of the Worshipful Company: Concordia Parvae Res Crescunt.
 (Small things grow in harmony.)

 The school is independently run and charges tuition fees of £11,733 per year.

 Fees were partially subsidised by the Government under the Assisted Places Scheme until the closure of that scheme in 2001.
 The Schools now run their own means tested Assisted Places Scheme under which about 20% of pupils benefit from free, or reduced-fee places.
 The schools offer around £1 million a year in bursaries.
 About 17 per cent of pupils at the two senior schools receive assistance, worth up to 100 per cent of the annual fees.

 It is a member of the Girls' Schools Association.
 Headmistress Mrs Louise Robinson was President of the Association in 2012.

 In 2013, Merchant Taylors’ was Crosby's best performing school with 100% of pupils at the Girls’ school achieving five Cs or above in any subject at GCSE.

-Community links

-Links with the local community have always been important.
-In 1911 the school adopted a 'waif' from the local children's home and formed a link which continued beyond the 1940s.
-A war effort was also undertaken during WW2, making camouflage netting, scrubbing floors at local hospitals and raising money for 'Warships Week'.
-Today's Sixth Formers continue this tradition by helping local schools, charity shops and nursing homes.